Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Apart from impacting the economy, 3D printing will also have effects on the taxation system.
 One of the major issues is deciding on whether the value of a product lies in its physical state or in its digital design.
 This is an important question, as 3D printing permits localized manufacturing.

-More on the topic of 3D printing and taxes: 3D Printing Will Turn Tax System Upside Down.
+More on the topic of taxes: 3D Printing Will Turn Tax System Upside Down.

 The hype cycle visualizes the growth curve of emerging technologies.
 As it turns out, 3D printing can be divided into very many subcategories, some more mature than others.